-The Ministerial Development Conversation process has been developed through consultation with Church of Scotland ministers in partnership with the Edinburgh Coaching Academy and Ministries Council.
-This guide is designed for ministers participating in a Ministerial Development Conversation and provides you with the information and guidance you require to enable you to have a meaningful and productive Ministerial Development Conversation (MDC)
+This guide is designed for those in ministry participating in a Ministerial Development Conversation (MDC) and provides you with the information and guidance you require to enable you to have a meaningful and productive MDC

 SECTION 1 Discovery Find out more about a Ministerial Development Conversation and how to get started.
 5 SECTION 2 Where do I start?
 Preparing for your Ministerial Development Conversation.
-13 SECTION 3 The Facilitated Conversation The conversation and the role of the facilitator.
-18 SECTION 4 What happens after the discussion?
+13 SECTION 3 The facilitated conversation The conversation and the role of the facilitator.
+18 SECTION 4 The onward journey What happens after the discussion?
 20